|Evolution on Television - October 2001|

 The premise of “The Mind Big Bang” was that the only reason we even care about religion is because of an evolutionary accident.
 All the other animals, even our close relatives, the monkeys, never evolved a need for religion.
 It was just an accidental fluke that our minds thought up art, and music, and religion.
 Maybe if this hadn’t happened, we would be more in tune with our brothers and sisters the animals, and be nicer to Mother Earth.

 According to PBS, Eugenie C. Scott’s National Center for Science Education is trying to “protect the future of science education.”
-She, along with an Indiana school board, “preserved the integrity of the Jefferson High science curriculum.”
+She, along with an Indiana school board, “preserved the integrity of the Jefferson High School science curriculum.”
 It was absolutely laughable.

 PBS video taped a presentation by Ken Ham of Answers in Genesis.
 Answers in Genesis believes in creation on the basis of the Bible and scientific evidence.
 Totally ignoring all the scientific evidence Answers in Genesis presented, PBS used misleading excerpts to create the false impression that the only reason Answers in Genesis doesn’t believe in evolution is some silly religious belief.